ionStici/frontend/mds/css/box-types.md

 Every HTML element has a default `display` value that dictates how the box behaves.
 If it shares horizontal space with other elements, if it fills the entire browser area from left to right, etc.

-We can change this default using the `display` property.
+We can change this default behavior using the `display` property.

 ## Table of Content